Open to the Public

 West Greenwich in western Rhode Island

 The Conservancy, RIDEM, and the Town of West Greenwich are working closely together to establish Tillinghast Pond as a top hiking destination.
-Three interconnected loop trails provide for a wide range of options, from a short walk in the woods to a half-day six-mile hike.
+Four interconnected loop trails provide for a wide range of options, from a short walk in the woods to a 10-mile day hike.

 The 2.3-mile Pond Loop (blazed white) starts from either end of the Plain Road parking lot.
 The trail passes over easy, flat terrain around Tillinghast Pond, with ample opportunities to look for wildlife or simply enjoy the long views across the water.
 An observation platform is located roughly half way around the pond.
 The Pond Loop also includes three hayfields, which are leased to a local dairy farmer.